ibexa/documentation-developer/docs/api/graphql_operations.md

 !!! note "Authentication"

     Note that the example above requires you to set your authentication cookie in the `$AUTH_COOKIE` variable.
-    See [Authentication](../graphql.md#authentication) for mote information.
+    See [Authentication](graphql.md#authentication) for more information.

 ### Uploading multiple files

-You can upload multiple files with one operation in a similar way, by using the `uploadFiles` mutation, with the files being provided in a `$files` variable and listed under `map` in the curl request.
+You can upload multiple files with one operation in a similar way, by using the `uploadFiles` mutation.
+Here the files being provided in a `$files` variable and listed under `map` in the curl request.

 ```
 mutation UploadMultipleFiles($files: [FileUpload]!) {